JoeRupp/whats-cookin/README.md

 - Write modular, reusable code that follows SRP (Single Responsibility Principle)
 - Implement a robust testing suite using TDD
 - Make network requests to retrieve data
+- Work with a local server and make network requests to API endpoints to retrieve and manipulate data
+- Refactor your code to DRY up repetitive logic
+- Ensure your app follows best practices for accessibility
+- Practice talking about your code and high level technical concepts
+- Implement feedback to improve product and process.

 The details of this project are outlined in the <a href="https://frontend.turing.edu/projects/What%27sCookin-PartOne.html" target="\__blank">project spec</a>.